Safeguards for the termination of schemes

-If the Tribunal orders that the majority termination can proceed, the proponent then needs to request the WAPC endorse the plan of survey required to register the termination.
+If the Tribunal orders that the majority termination can proceed (or the termination proposal is supported by a unanimous resolution), the proponent then needs to request the WAPC endorse the plan of survey required to register the termination.

 If the plan of survey is not endorsed, the termination proposal comes to an end.

 Step 10.
 Apply to the Registrar to register the termination